-As a listed entity, the Company is required to disclose against the ASX Corporate Governance Principles Edition 19.
+As an Australian Stock Exchange (ASX) listed entity, the Company is required to disclose against the ASX Corporate Governance Principles and Recommendations (4th Edition).
 The below table indicates where each ASX Corporate Governance Principle is addressed in this statement.
-The information contained in this statement is correct as at 30 June 2024.
+The information contained in this statement is correct as at 30 June 2025.